nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 Alright.
 Right?
 Is the white in the water still?
 Oh, yeah.
 Well, the the white got pushed out of the water.

 So, the the one that attacked Karsten, is actually on dry land.
-Oh, and the other one that attacked Alwars on dry land too?
+Oh, and the other one that attacked Alwor's on dry land too?
 That one is actually wading in the water.
 I wanna hit the frog.
 Any frog I hit, I probably have to know it's the one right in front of me.

 What are you doing?
 Hit the big flipping I don't wanna get beaten.
 Those frogs have been whittling away on the poor barbarian all night long.
 Oh, man.
 The sucky part is I can only hit one of them, so I only have two actions.